garyjlittle/gofaster/hci-benchmarks-compare-hcibench-xray-results.md

 #### X-Ray Result
 This chart is generated automatically in X-Ray.
+The workload configuration is the same (the fio and vdbench files are shown below.
+X-Ray generates a slightly higher IOP value (+10%) than HCIbench.
+I expect that this is due to the slightly higher CPU usage demanded by vdbench compared to fio which is a bit more efficient.

 <img src="https://github.com/garyjlittle/images/blob/master/X-Ray-HCIbench-randread-simulation.png">